 - have work health and wellbeing policies and promote the importance and benefits to members

 - advocating work health, safety and wellbeing through board members

 - encouraging unions to become involved with work health and wellbeing

 - providing access to information, programs and services.
 This can be done through established links (e.g. website, e-newsletters, partnerships, networks, meetings)

 - include work health, safety and wellbeing information at conferences and forums

 - providing an awards program for members taking an integrated approach to worker health, safety and wellbeing

 - promoting free services to workplaces.

-If you would like to partner with Healthy Workers Initiative to improve health and wellbeing for your membership please contact us.
+If you would like to partner with Healthy Workers Initiative to improve work health and wellbeing for your membership please contact us.